pandichef/indjections/README.md

 ```

 This will auto-insert code into `settings.py`, `urls.py`, and `base.html`
-as described by the documentation.
+as described by the package's documentation.
 For example, for `django-hijack`, the following
 snippet is added to `settings.py` (as described in the [documentation](https://django-hijack.readthedocs.io/en/stable/#installation)):
 ```python
 ### block: django-hijack ####